 - When and how will I know if I am offered admission?

-Once your application is complete and you have been interviewed, a recommendation for admission will be made by Dr. Wilson Brown, ACPSY program coordinator and assistant professor of clinical psychology.
+Once your application is complete and you have been interviewed, a recommendation for admission will be made by Dr. Wilson Brown, ACPSY program coordinator and associate professor of clinical psychology.
 This typically takes up to seven business days and you will be notified of your admission status by email.
 Admission is offered jointly with the Graduate School, so your credentials also require its formal approval.